mohit5189/DeliveryApp/README.md

 # Caching

-1. App used CoreData with Sqlite to make cache of JSON response
+1. App using CoreData with Sqlite to make cache of JSON response.
-2. For Image caching, App is using third party library SDWebImage
+2. For Image caching, App is using third party library SDWebImage.
 3. App has implemented pull to refresh functionality in following way:
   - If user make pull to refresh class and either internet is off OR server return error, previous rendered list will remain unchanged in that case.
   - If server return error but cache found, then app fetches cached data and display initial page in TableView.